 Here are some of our top hacks to manage your emotions for a better emotional and mental state.

 You may not always manage to take paid time away from work, but you can carve time out of your day for small breaks (me time).
 For instance, you can walk all, or part, of the way to and from work rather than taking the bus or cab.
 As you walk, pay attention to what's around you- plants, animals, colors, the shape of clouds, etc. You'll be surprised how much you often take for granted.

 Social media breaks are another form of disconnecting.
 Use the time away from social media to pick up a book or revisit a hobby you've shelved for a while.

-Other forms of self-care include journaling, switching work shifts with coworkers, or simply taking a nap.
+Other forms of self-care include journaling, switching work shifts with coworkers, listening to some of your favorite music, watching a movie, or simply taking a nap.

 Writing is a potent healing tool, but most people don't realize this.

-Putting your feelings into words on paper helps you process them better and releases some of the pain we're experiencing.
+Putting your feelings into words on paper helps you process them better and releases some of the pain you're experiencing.

 If you're angry at someone who is far away from you, journaling can help ease some of the rage.
 Write to the person as if they're listening to your words physically.
 With time, you'll start to feel lighter emotionally.

 Detoxing doesn't apply to diets only.
 There are certain people you know who push you into a diminished emotional state.
 They either bring negative energy into our space, causing us to feel drained or always have something negative to say.
 Stay away from them as much as possible.